7Block Labs

 Decentralized Oracle Networks (DONs)

-Leverage networks like Chainlink VRF or Band Protocol for secure, tamper-resistant data feeds.
+You can use networks like Chainlink VRF or Band Protocol to access secure and tamper-proof data feeds.

 Monitoring & Incident Response